haozelii/spatialGDC/README.md

 ## Overview

+Taking a two-slice dataset as an example, spCLUE begins by constructing a multi-view graph (spatial view and expression view) for each slice.
+Next, it extracts spot representations through a graph contrastive learning framework, incorporating a batch prompting module, a clustering contrastive module, and an instance contrastive module.
+Finally, an attention module integrates the spot embeddings learned from the two contrastive modules, and the decoder reconstructs the gene expression profiles.
+Given the trained model, spot representations are finally extracted at the bottleneck layer, which are used to identify spatial domains.

 ![Overview of spCLUE](./spCLUE.png)

 ## Requirements

-We recommend you to install the following packages to run spCLUE.
+We recommend that users install the following packages to run spCLUE.

 - python==3.9.0
 - torch==1.13.1